What to do if…

 What can wait

-- You do not need to decide today whether to close accounts, switch banks, or take legal action.
+- You do not need to decide today whether to close the account, switch banks, start legal action, or agree to a long repayment plan.

-- You do not need to argue with the payer right now—first get the bank’s reason for the reversal in writing.
+- You do not need to argue with the payer before you have the bank’s explanation.

 Important reassurance